lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/monitoring/logging.md

 You can use `console` or `print` methods, as well as common logging libraries.

-Logging can be configured in **Monitoring and operaations** tools section, you can:
+Logging can be configured in **Monitoring and operations tools** section in your function Configuration tab, you can:
-- Choose JSON as a log format
+- Set the log format to Text or JSON
-- Set a specific log level for System log and Application log
+- Set a specific log level for **System log** and **Application log**
-- Set a custom log group
+- Set a custom log group for your function

 Logging for python: